South Fourth Street Exhibitors

 Booth structure and displays must not exceed limits of assigned space.

-Exhibitors will cause no noise which can be heard beyond the perimeters of their own exhibitor space without previous written permission from the association in which they exhibit; and if that permission is granted, additional permission must be requested from the neighboring association if its boundaries are within 50 feet.
+Exhibitors will cause no noise that can be heard beyond the perimeters of their own exhibitor space without previous written permission from the association in which they exhibit; and if that permission is granted, additional permission must be requested from the neighboring association if its boundaries are within 50 feet.
 Hawking of items is prohibited.

 Artists may only exhibit work in the category in which they applied.
 Additionally, artists may not bring work that was not presented to the jury.
 Artist’s items that are misrepresentations of works presented at time of application are subject to immediate removal from the show.